alttch/bma-info/eva4/highload.rst

 ========

-Thanks to EVA ICS architecture and optimization for modern multi-core CPUs, the platform can provide good results even on a microcomputers.
+Thanks to EVA ICS architecture and optimization for modern multi-core CPUs, the platform can show perfect results even on microcomputers.

 According to tests, EVA ICS can show worse performance on industrial and micro computers if they have: